Porsche 718 Boxster and Cayman (982): 718 Cayman GT4 Clubsport

 On 3 January 2019 the 718 Cayman GT4 Clubsport was unveiled in two variants, Competition and Trackday, with first customer cars delivered to customer teams ahead of the 2019 Roar Before the Rolex 24 Hours at Daytona International Speedway.
-The race car is powered by a 3.8-litre naturally-aspirated flat-six engine producing 425 PS at 7,500 rpm and 425 Nm at 6,600 rpm connected to a 6-speed PDK gearbox.
+The race car is powered by a 3.8-litre naturally aspirated flat-six engine producing 425 PS at 7,500 rpm and 425 Nm at 6,600 rpm connected to a 6-speed PDK gearbox.
 The Engine is repurposed from the Road-spec GT4 but destroked from 81.5mm to 77.5 mm, dropping the displacement from 3995 cc to 3799 cc.
 The engine in-turn has a compression ratio of 12.5:1 over the GT4's 13:1, because of the shortening of the stroke.
 The kerb weight is 1320 kg.
 Both variants feature a welded-in roll cage, a six-point harness and race bucket seat, a selection of body parts made of natural-fibre composite materials, the front suspension from the 911 GT3 Cup, racing brakes, lightweight forged wheels and slick tyres.
 Aerodynamics are improved over the previous generation GT4 Clubsport, including a swan neck mount rear wing.
 The Competition variant features 3-way adjustable shock absorbers, a 115-litre fuel cell, brake balance adjustment, a lightweight battery, a fire extinguishing system, a quick release steering wheel from the 911 GT3 R and a three-piston air jack system while the Trackday variant features fixed shock absorbers, an 80-litre fuel cell and a handheld fire extinguisher instead.

-The new Porsche Sprint Challenge GB, which is made up of Porsche 718 Cayman GT4 Clubsport cars, was supposed start at Silverstone Circuit on 25 April 2020, but will now start on 6 June 2020 at the same circuit.
+The new Porsche Sprint Challenge GB, which is made up of Porsche 718 Cayman GT4 Clubsport cars, was supposed to start at Silverstone Circuit on 25 April 2020 but will now start on 6 June 2020 at the same circuit.

 718 Cayman GT4 RS Clubsport

-The 718 Cayman GT4 RS Clubsport was announced at the Los Angeles Auto Show in November 2021, based on the GT4 RS announced at the same time; like the GT4 RS, output has been increased to 500 PS at 8300 rpm and 465 Nm at 6600 rpm by fitting the naturally-aspirated 4.0 L flat-six engine from the 911 GT3.
+The 718 Cayman GT4 RS Clubsport was announced at the Los Angeles Auto Show in November 2021, based on the GT4 RS announced at the same time; like the GT4 RS, output has been increased to 500 PS at 8300 rpm and 465 Nm at 6600 rpm by fitting the naturally aspirated 4.0 L flat-six engine from the 911 GT3.
 It is equipped with a 7-speed dual-clutch transmission.